Deconstructing

 (lies promulgated by power).
 The former to remain untouched by

-dissent-chiefs and those skeptics going
+dissent-chiefs and those skeptics going after them to be labeled

-latter to be legitimately critiqued by dissent-chiefs and awarded
+critiqued by dissent-chiefs and awarded peace prizes for as belonging

-peace prizes for as belonging to the “voices of conscience”
+to the “voices of conscience” and to “peace

-and to “peace makers”.
-The “conspiracy theorist”
+makers”.
+The “conspiracy theorist” label is

-label is examined in some depth in the report: Anatomy
+examined in some depth in the report: Anatomy

 of Conspiracy Theory

-( tinyurl.com/anatomy-conspiracy-theory ).
+).

 It